CodeReviewDAO/dxd_codereview/Reviews/74  - Developing DLN Social Smart Contract and DeFi Treasury Investment Policy/3 & 4 - POC Implementation & Closed Beta/README.md

 ## Overall Impression of usage testing

 Usage testing involved running through manual testing scripts.
 The reviewer did not find any functional issues with the testing scripts.
-The reviewer does note that there are some english text sill visible with the Bengali translation.
+The reviewer does note that there are some english texts still visible with the Bengali translation.
 The reviewer does not have the expertise to judge whether or not having mixed English and Bengali text is considered sufficient translation in that particular region.

 Requirement | Finding
 ------------ | -------------